RobMUstc/Take-Home-Challenge/README.md

 ### Chosen Features

-The mix of chosen features aimed to prosecute the relevance, completeness and domain-specificity of the student answers.
+The mix of chosen features aimed to assess the relevance, completeness and domain-specificity of the student answers.
 After some experimentation, the following features were extracted to train the Random Forest Classifier:

 - Cosine similarity between student and reference answers.
 This gives a semantic measure of similarity between both answers.
 - Length difference between student and reference answers.
 This gives a measure of completeness of the student's answer.